njuneau/Unit2/README.rst

 Package inclusion
 ~~~~~~~~~~~~~~~~~~~~~~

-The core framework is located inside the ``haxe.unit2 package``.
+The core framework is located inside the ``haxe.unit2`` package.
 The
 ``haxe.unit2.tests`` sub-package only contains the framework's test suite
 (which is written using the original haXe unit testing packages).
 The ``tests``
 sub-package is purely optional for running tests using Unit2.